Alvarez-Jose/unsloth-grpo-project/README.md

 ## Origin and credit

 This repository is the **GRPO training portion** that I split out and extended from a larger team project.
-The core GRPO training scaffolding was authored by my teammate **[@Carson1829](https://github.com/Carson1829)**; I forked that section to do my own testing, infrastructure work, and produce trained model artifacts.
+I forked that section to do my own testing, infrastructure work, and produce trained model artifacts.

 The wider multi-agent desktop assistant this fed into lives in a private team repository (`Visualtaggy/project_cortex`).